pkly/ly-page/README.md

 Also a PWA, to allow you to "take it anywhere", granted the rss feeds will not update and you'll be stuck with the same mascot.

 Docker images are accessible and easily upgradeable.

+See /docker/build/docker-compose.yml for an example of how to run this on your own network.